 Network Connectivity Center lets you use a third-party network virtual appliance to establish connectivity between an external site and your Virtual Private Cloud (VPC) network resources.
 To establish this type of connectivity, you use the Router appliance feature.
 Using Router appliance in this way is supported in all Google Cloud regions.

-When you use Router appliance, you install the image of a virtual appliance on a Compute Engine virtual machine (VM) and complete certain other setup steps.
+When you use Router appliance, you install the image of a virtual appliance on a Compute Engine virtual machine (VM) that uses Border Gateway Protocol (BGP).
 We recommend using an image provided by a supported Network Connectivity Center partner.
 For more information about Router appliance, see the Router appliance overview.

 Connect a site to a VPC network